abrookins/andrewbrookins.com/_posts/2018-12-18-what-are-we-doing-here-software-engineering-ethics.md

 Principle: Our lives depend on the health of our minds and bodies, so we should make the health of others our highest priority.

-## How Can We Serve the Common Good?
+## How Can You Serve the Common Good?

 If you make the common good your first priority as a software engineer, you might question: